 1. Business manager

-This template enables you to create a straightforward and visually clean résumé that includes everything you need: areas of expertise, personal skills, personal summary, work experience, key skills, competencies and academic qualifications.
+This template enables you to create a straightforward and visually clean résumé that includes everything you need: a personal summary, contact information, areas of expertise, technical and soft skills, work experience, and academic qualifications.

 2. Chief executive officer

-As a chief executive officer, your CV or résumé should prioritise your experience within this role, as well as your accomplishments in your career thus far.
+As a chief executive officer, your résumé should prioritize your experience within this role, as well as your accomplishments in your career thus far.

 As CEOs usually boast extensive work experience, their résumés tend to be packed with information, lengthy descriptions and chunks of text.
 As you can see, the template below follows a lean and straightforward structure, which allows recruiters to skim through information with ease while also retaining the most important details on your résumé.